henley-regatta/adventofcode2020/README.md

   * `day6part1.py` - It gets the right answer but even I think there's got to be a better way to solve this one...
   * `day6part2.py` - OK this is _marginally_ cleverer than part one but not by much
   * `day7part1.py` - I know this is "invert the binary tree" but I'm too stupid to do that directly.
 Consequently this was more hassle than fun.
 Works though.
+  * `day7part2.py` - I spent much longer than I'd like to admit trying to work out why I was/wasn't double-counting sub-bags.
+But I got the answer in the end thanks to the example data.
+Not as much fun as I'd hoped.

 ## grr peer pressure